-- 508.3.
-Third, the active player gets priority.
-Players may cast spells and activate abilities. - 508.4.
+- 508.2b Any abilities that triggered on attackers being declared or that triggered during the process described in rules 508.1 are put onto the stack before the active player gets priority; the order in which they triggered doesn't matter.
+(See rule 603, "Handling Triggered Abilities.") - 508.3.
 If a creature is put onto the battlefield attacking, its controller chooses which defending player or which planeswalker a defending player controls it's attacking as it enters the battlefield (unless the effect that put it onto the battlefield specifies what it's attacking).
-Such creatures are "attacking" but, for the purposes of trigger events and effects, they never "attacked." - 508.4a If the effect that put a creature onto the battlefield attacking specifies it's attacking a certain player, and that player is no longer in the game when the effect resolves, the creature is put onto the battlefield but is never considered an attacking creature.
-The same is true if the effect specifies a creature is put onto the battlefield attacking a planeswalker and that planeswalker is no longer on the battlefield or is no longer a planeswalker when the effect resolves. - 508.5.
-If an ability of an attacking creature refers to a defending player, or a spell or ability refers to both an attacking creature and a defending player, then unless otherwise specified, the defending player it's referring to is the player that creature was attacking at the time it became an attacking creature that combat, or the controller of the planeswalker that creature was attacking at the time it became an attacking creature that combat. - 508.5a In a multiplayer game, any rule, object, or effect that refers to a "defending player" refers to one specific defending player, not to all of the defending players.
+Such creatures are "attacking" but, for the purposes of trigger events and effects, they never "attacked." - 508.3a If the effect that puts a creature onto the battlefield attacking specifies it's attacking a certain player, and that player is no longer in the game when the effect resolves, the creature is put onto the battlefield but is never considered an attacking creature.
+The same is true if the effect specifies a creature is put onto the battlefield attacking a planeswalker and that planeswalker is no longer on the battlefield or is no longer a planeswalker when the effect resolves. - 508.3b A creature that's put onto the battlefield attacking isn't affected by requirements or restrictions that apply to the declaration of attackers. - 508.4.
+If an ability of an attacking creature refers to a defending player, or a spell or ability refers to both an attacking creature and a defending player, then unless otherwise specified, the defending player it's referring to is the player that creature was attacking at the time it became an attacking creature that combat, or the controller of the planeswalker that creature was attacking at the time it became an attacking creature that combat. - 508.4a In a multiplayer game, any rule, object, or effect that refers to a "defending player" refers to one specific defending player, not to all of the defending players.
 If a spell or ability could apply to multiple attacking creatures, the appropriate defending player is individually determined for each of those attacking creatures.
-If there are multiple defending players that could be chosen, the controller of the spell or ability chooses one. - 508.6.
+If there are multiple defending players that could be chosen, the controller of the spell or ability chooses one. - 508.5.
 If no creatures are declared as attackers or put onto the battlefield attacking, skip the declare blockers and combat damage steps.